bwesterf5/agility_dns_docs_17/docs/gslb/listeners.rst

 .. note:: It is required to complete the following task on both gtm1.site and gtm1.site2

-Create two listeners, one for UDP and the other for TCP with the values from the table below.
+Create two listeners[#f1]_, one for UDP and the other for TCP with the values from the table below.
 Use defaults if not noted in the table.

 .. csv-table::
    :header: "Setting", "gtm1.site1", "gtm1.site2"